Galileo Galilei: Engineering

 In 1612, having determined the orbital periods of Jupiter's satellites, Galileo proposed that with sufficiently accurate knowledge of their orbits, one could use their positions as a universal clock, and this would make possible the determination of longitude.
 He worked on this problem from time to time during the remainder of his life, but the practical problems were severe.
 The method was first successfully applied by Giovanni Domenico Cassini in 1681 and was later used extensively for large land surveys; this method, for example, was used to survey France, and later by Zebulon Pike of the midwestern United States in 1806.
 For sea navigation, where delicate telescopic observations were more difficult, the longitude problem eventually required the development of a practical portable marine chronometer, such as that of John Harrison.
 Late in his life, when totally blind, Galileo designed an escapement mechanism for a pendulum clock (called Galileo's escapement), although no clock using this was built until after the first fully operational pendulum clock was made by Christiaan Huygens in the 1650s.

 Galileo was invited on several occasions to advise on engineering schemes to alleviate river flooding.
 In 1630 Mario Guiducci was probably instrumental in ensuring that he was consulted on a scheme by Bartolotti to cut a new channel for the Bisenzio River near Florence.

+An issue with simple ball bearings is that the balls rub against each other, causing additional friction.
+This can be reduced by enclosing each individual ball within a cage.
+The captured, or caged, ball bearing was originally described by Galileo in the 17th century.

 Physics

 Galileo's theoretical and experimental work on the motions of bodies, along with the largely independent work of Kepler and René Descartes, was a precursor of the classical mechanics developed by Sir Isaac Newton.

+Pendulum

 Galileo conducted several experiments with pendulums.
-It is popularly believed (thanks to the biography by Vincenzo Viviani) that these began by watching the swings of the bronze chandelier in the cathedral of Pisa, using his pulse as a timer.
-Later experiments are described in his Two New Sciences.
+It is popularly believed (thanks to the biography by Vincenzo Viviani) that these began by watching the swings of the bronze chandelier in the Cathedral of Pisa, using his pulse as a timer.
+The first recorded interest in pendulums made by Galileo was in his posthumously published notes titled On Motion, but later experiments are described in his Two New Sciences.
 Galileo claimed that a simple pendulum is isochronous, i.e. that its swings always take the same amount of time, independently of the amplitude.
 In fact, this is only approximately true, as was discovered by Christiaan Huygens.
 Galileo also found that the square of the period varies directly with the length of the pendulum.

-Galileo's son, Vincenzo, sketched a clock based on his father's theories in 1642.
-The clock was never built and, because of the large swings required by its verge escapement, would have been a poor timekeeper.
+Sound frequency

+Galileo is lesser known for, yet still credited with, being one of the first to understand sound frequency.
+By scraping a chisel at different speeds, he linked the pitch of the sound produced to the spacing of the chisel's skips, a measure of frequency.